An asymptotic distribution theory for Eulerian recurrences with applications: Introduction

 where $P_n(v)$ satisfies \eqref{A173018}.
 Here $\mathbb{E}(v^{X_n})$ denotes the probability generating function of $X_n$.
 From a distributional point of view, we observe a distinctive feature of Eulerian numbers here: \emph{they have a higher concentration near the middle} when compared for example with the binomial coefficients (which is also symmetric).
 In particular, the fifth row (in the above table) of the probability distribution reads $(\frac1{24}, \frac{11}{24}, \frac{11}{24}, \frac1{24})$, while that of the corresponding binomial distribution reads $(\frac18,\frac38,\frac38,\frac18)$; see Figure~\ref{eulerian-bino} for a graphical illustration.

 Such a high concentration in distribution may be ascribed to the large multiplicative factors $k+1$ and $n-k$ when $k$ is near $\frac12n$ in \eqref{eulerian-nk}, leading to the ``rich gets richer" effect for terms near the mode of the distribution.
-More precisely, it is known that $X_n$ is asymptotically normally distributed (in the sense of convergence in distribution) with mean asymptotic to $\frac12 n$ and variance to $\frac1{12}n$; the variance is smaller than the binomial variance $\frac14 n$ and partly reflects the high concentration.
-For brevity, we will write
+More precisely, it is known that $X_n$ is asymptotically normally distributed (in the sense of convergence in distribution) with mean asymptotic to $\frac12 n$ and variance to $\frac1{12}n$; the variance is smaller than the binomial variance $\frac14 n$, which partially reflects the high concentration.
+For brevity, we will write (CLT standing for \emph{central limit theorem})

 and $\mathbb{E}(X_n)\sim \frac12n$ and $\mathbb{V}(X_n)\sim\frac1{12}n$, where $\Phi(x)$ denotes the standard normal distribution function